 Many zoology graduates choose to undertake postgraduate study at Masters or PhD level in order to specialise in a particular area of interest within their discipline, for example conservation biology, ecology and environmental sustainability, and ecology and management of the natural environment.

-Some zoology graduates choose to pursue further studies in a different area entirely.
-Many postgraduate courses in areas such as marketing, finance, business, law, museums or journalism are open to graduates with a degree in any subject.
+Some zoology graduates choose to pursue further studies in a different area entirely, such as in marketing, finance, business, law, museums or journalism.
+Many postgraduate courses are open to graduates with a degree in any subject.

 You may also choose to study for a Postgraduate Certificate in Education (PGCE) (Postgraduate Diploma in Education (PGDE) in Scotland) in preparation for a career teaching biology or general science.

-More than half of zoology graduates enter paid employment, mainly in technical and professional roles, as well as in scientific analysis and research.
-Almost a quarter of graduates choose to undertake further study, gaining a Masters or PhD.
+After finishing their degrees, more than half of zoology graduates enter paid employment within six months.
+Around a fifth of graduates choose to undertake further study, gaining a Masters or PhD.

 Find out what other graduates are doing six months after finishing their degrees in What Do Graduates Do?